 Non-intensive outpatient services are available for individuals ages six and older.
 Outpatient services provided include assessments, crisis intervention, group counseling, psycho-education, individual counseling, family education, case management, and aftercare.
 Some outpatient services are school-based.

 The Addiction Recovery Program provides a continuum of care for those patients experiencing substance use disorders.
-Inpatient services are available to those individuals ages eighteen (18) and older.
-Outpatient services are available for individuals ages twelve and older.
+Inpatient services are available to those individuals 18 years of age and older.
+Outpatient services are available for individuals 12 years of age and older.
 Outpatient services provided include assessments, intensive outpatient, crisis intervention, group counseling, psycho-education, individual counseling, family education, case management, relapse prevention and aftercare.

 The Addiction Recovery Outpatient Unit operates Monday through Thursday, 8am-9pm.
 Therapy services are provided by licensed chemical dependency counselors.
-The hours of operation for the Day Intensive Outpatient Program are Monday through Thursday, 9am-12 noon.
-The Evening Intensive Outpatient Program meets Monday, Tuesday, and Thursday, 5:30 – 8:30pm.
-The Adolescent Intensive Outpatient Program hours are Monday and Wednesday, 5:30 – 8:30pm.
+The hours of operation for the Day Intensive Outpatient Program are Monday through Thursday, 9am-12pm.
+The Evening Intensive Outpatient Program meets Monday, Tuesday, and Thursday, 5:30-8:30pm.
+The Adolescent Intensive Outpatient Program hours are Monday and Wednesday, 5:30-8:30pm.